Lenniott/rejoice-slim-v2/docs/BACKLOG.md

 ### [T-009] Connect Recording to Transcription
 **Priority:** Critical
 **Estimate:** M (4-8h)
-**Status:** ❌ Not Started
+**Status:** ✅ Done
 **Dependencies:** [R-006, T-001, T-003]

 **User Story:**
 As a user, I want my recorded audio to be automatically transcribed so that when I run `rec`, I get a transcript file with actual text, not just metadata.

 **Acceptance Criteria:**
-- [ ] Audio from recording callback is saved to a temporary file during recording
+- [x] Audio from recording callback is saved to a temporary file during recording
-- [ ] After recording stops, temporary audio file is passed to Transcriber
+- [x] After recording stops, temporary audio file is passed to Transcriber
-- [ ] Transcription runs automatically and appends text to transcript file
+- [x] Transcription runs automatically and appends text to transcript file
-- [ ] Temporary audio file is cleaned up after transcription completes
+- [x] Temporary audio file is cleaned up after transcription completes
-- [ ] Transcription errors are handled gracefully without crashing the CLI
+- [x] Transcription errors are handled gracefully without crashing the CLI
-- [ ] Cancelled recordings skip transcription (no transcription attempted)
+- [x] Cancelled recordings skip transcription (no transcription attempted)
-- [ ] Language from CLI `--language` flag is passed to Transcriber when provided
+- [x] Language from CLI `--language` flag is passed to Transcriber when provided

 **Technical Notes:**
 ```python